phosgene89/phosgene89.github.io/hnsw.md

 ## Performance benchmarks

-Benchmarks between current nearest neighbour search algorithms show that HNSW is a consistent strong-performer (https://github.com/erikbern/ann-benchmarks)
+erikberk has performed extensive benchmarks between current nearest neighbour search algorithms (you can find them all [here](https://github.com/erikbern/ann-benchmarks).
+These benchmarks show that HNSW is a consistent strong-performer.

 <center>
 <p>